| | english | español | français |

 At their fifth meeting, the Parties welcomed the resulting Guidance on Risk Assessment of Living Modified Organisms developed through the joint efforts of these two groups and noted that the first version of the Guidance required further scientific review and testing to establish its overall utility and applicability to living modified organisms of different taxa introduced into different environments.
 The Parties decided to extend the work of the open-ended online forum and AHTEG to acomplish these tasks.

-To acheive the expected outcomes outlined in its terms of reference (Annex to decision BS-V/12), the Group held several rounds of online discussions and two face to face meetings.
+To achieve the expected outcomes outlined in its terms of reference (Annex to decision BS-V/12), the Group held several rounds of online discussions and two face to face meetings.
 The third meeting of the AHTEG took place in Mexico City, Mexico on 30 May - 3 June 2011 and the outcomes of the discussions are available in the final report of the meeting.
 The fourth meeting of the AHTEG took place in Montreal, Canada on 4 - 8 June 2012.
-During this meeting the group finalised the Guidance to be submitted to the COP-MOP6 and submitted its recomendations to teh Parties as outlined in the final report of the meeting.
+During this meeting the group finalised the Guidance to be submitted to the COP-MOP6 and submitted its recommendations to the Parties as outlined in the final report of the meeting.